Ethan-J13/Ethan-Shik-Shey/index.md

 * you are expected to know how to load an image from your device
 * Some familiarity with basic tools and functionality of Adobe Photoshop.

-If you already know how to use layers & make simple selections then you are perfect for following this document.
+If you already know how to use layers & make simple selections then this document is perfect for you.

 ## Procedures Overview